 Our physical position will be tracked by cameras and microchip scanners which will be in places such as shops, airports, flats, etc. So our movements will be analyzed in real time - but not by people, like it is now, but by AI (or even robots, farther in the future).
 You won't be able to flee from this system - they will even spy on the homeless (there were already programs to find and catalogue the homeless' position, allegedly to help them, but it really was about the spying).
 Maybe they will soon put cameras in their favorite places, if they aren't already doing that.
 December 17 revision: heh, they ARE already doing that - https://techcrunch.com/2017/12/13/security-robots-are-being-used-to-ward-off-san-franciscos-homeless-population/ (archive) (MozArchive).
 Didn't think it would get there so fast!

 Paper money will fully disappear.
 All our transactions will be connected to our real name, as everything else.
-There will be a giant, worldwide database storing the physical position of every person, as well as everything he has ever done, said, wrote, bought...All his movements will, of course, be analyzed in real time by AI.
+There will be a giant, worldwide database storing the physical position of every person, as well as everything she has ever done, said, wrote, bought...All her movements will, of course, be analyzed in real time by AI.
 I think the technology for all that already exists - so this is a social or logistical problem, not a technological one.
 How long will it take the elites to install all that, and get people used to slavery?
 I have no idea.
 But one thing is for sure: the comfortable life that you're used to, will be only a happy memory soon.

 UPDATE 2022: somehow I felt like updating this, since I think I failed to make my main point as effectively as I wanted to.
 So, imagine a video game character, like Mario.
 By interacting with the game, we can check how high he can jump, how long does it take him to reach full running speed, what kinds of enemies he can stomp on and which he can't, etc. Since Mario is just a program running on our computers / consoles, we can learn all that he can do at any moment.
 His jump height is a constant, so we can theoretically calculate whether he can hit some block, or in how much time (in-game frames) a certain enemy will reach us.
 More than that - by knowing the particulars of the game, we can decide what's the best course of action 5 levels down the road.